duh-nicole/bean-counter/README.md

 🗂️ Inventory Grounds

-A cozy little product manager brewed for simplicity.
 ☕ Overview

 Inventory Grounds is a lightweight PHP + MySQL application for managing product listings by category.
 Designed with clarity in mind, it allows users to: